sujuntao2022/ADNI-XAI/README.md

 #### Additional Step: Downloading Label Information
 - Click on 'csv' to download the corresponding label information.
-- Note: We need only the data described as 'MPRAGE'.
-Approximately half of the data does not fit this description, and currently, there is no refined method to select this subset of data more specifically.
+- Note: We need only the data described as 'Accelerated Sagittal MPRAGE'.
+'Accelerated Sagittal MPRAGE_ND are not needed'
 - The data will now be saved locally on your computer.

 ## Part 2: Data Preprocessing

-- Use the 'conform.py' file provided in the compressed package to preprocess each '.nii' file.
-This will generate segmented '.nii' files ready for training.
+- Use the provided Preprocess.ipynb for this step
+- Download 'conform.py' file before running the previous code.
+Change the directory as needed.

 ## Part 3: FastSurferCNN for whole brain segementation